 Service System-This usually indicates a flow issue or pressure switch failure.

 Heating-If this light is solid, the heater is heating.
 If this light is blinking, it means the heater is trying to light but something is preventing ignition.
-Usually, this is a problem with an ignitor, sensor, or thermal regulator.
+Usually, this is a problem with an ignitor, sensor, stack flue sensor, or thermal regulator.
 Check your ignitor and sensors to verify where the problem lies.

 There are also numerous codes that will show up on the actual display of your heater.
 They are as follows: